ansible/community-docs/contributor_path.rst

 Teach others
 ============

-Share your experience with other contributors through `improving documentation <https://docs.ansible.com/ansible/latest/community/documentation_contributions.html>`_ on the doc site and in repositories, answering question from them on IRC, giving advice in issues and pull requests, and discussing the `community meeting topics <https://github.com/ansible-community/community-topics>`_.
+Share your experience with other contributors through `improving documentation <https://docs.ansible.com/ansible/latest/community/documentation_contributions.html>`_ on the doc site and in repositories, answering question from them on `Matrix/Libera.Chat IRC <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_, giving advice in issues and pull requests, and discussing the `Community Topics <https://github.com/ansible-community/community-topics>`_.

 Become a maintainer
 ===================